Kawasaki Motors Philippines

-Kawasaki Motors Philippines Corporation (KMPC or Kawasaki Philippines) is a subsidiary of Kawasaki Heavy Industries, Ltd. under the Motorcycle and Engine division.
+Kawasaki Motors Philippines Corporation (KMPC or Kawasaki Philippines) is a subsidiary of Kawasaki Heavy Industries, Ltd. under the motorcycle unit.
 It manufactures motorcycle/motorcycle parts, and bicycle/bicycle parts.

-Kawasaki Philippines is also the official distributor and assembler of Bajaj in the Philippines.
+Kawasaki Philippines is also the official distributor and assembler of Bajaj and Modenas in the Philippines.

 Background

 Kawasaki Motors Philippines Corporation, located in Muntinlupa, Metro Manila, is in charge of production and distribution of Kawasaki Motors in the Philippines.

+Motorcycles and motorcycle-operated motor tricycles are essential means of transportation for many Filipinos, especially in smaller cities such as Laoag City and Puerto Princesa, as well as tourist destinations such as Boracay.